What is it?

 Women who did frequent high intensity physical exercise had a 76% lower risk of endometriosis than those not doing these activities.

-In a study of 40 women given 10mg melatonin for 8 weeks, pain scores were reduced by 40% and reduced painkiller use by 80%.
-In one surprising study taking 500mg twice daily of propolis (made by bees) was associated with a 60% pregnancy rate as opposed to 20% for those taking placebos.
+An interesting and surprising study of 40 women given 10mg melatonin for 8 weeks found pain scores were reduced by 40% and painkiller use was reduced by 80%.
+Another surprise was a study taking 500mg twice daily of propolis (made by bees).
+This was associated with a 60% pregnancy rate as opposed to 20% for those taking placebos.